2024 Best Nuclear Engineering Schools in the Plains States Region

 Top Plains States Region Schools in Nuclear Engineering

-Missouri University of Science and Technology is a good decision for students pursuing a degree in nuclear engineering.
-Located in the town of Rolla, Missouri University of Science and Technology is a public university with a medium-sized student population.
+Missouri University of Science and Technology is a wonderful choice for students interested in a degree in nuclear engineering.
+Located in the remote town of Rolla, Missouri University of Science and Technology is a public university with a medium-sized student population.

-Students who graduate with their degree from the nuclear engineering program report average early career wages of $52,882.
+Students who graduate with their degree from the nuclear engineering program state that they receive average early career earnings of $77,947.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.